Patriots’ horrible season gets worse in loss to lowly Giants

-EAST RUTHERFORD, N.J. — Rookie kicker Chad Ryland missed a 35-yard field goal with 3 seconds left, costing the New England Patriots an opportunity to tie a game that ended in a 10-7 loss to the New York Giants on Sunday.
+EAST RUTHERFORD, New Jersey — Rookie kicker Chad Ryland missed a 35-yard field goal with 3 seconds left, costing the New England Patriots an opportunity to tie a game that ended in a 10-7 loss to the New York Giants on Sunday.

 The Giants won the game after Xavier McKinney set up Randy Bullock’s go-ahead 42-yard field goal midway through the fourth quarter with New York’s third interception of New England’s woeful pair of quarterbacks, giving the 4-8 New York consecutive wins for the first time this season and dropping the Patriots to 2-9.